esteficodes/final-project/README.md

 - endpoint to get all the resources

+GET / resources/:_id

+- endpoint to get one resource based on id

+GET / resources/:name

+- endpoint to get one resource based on name

+GET / resources/type/:type

+- endpoint to get all the resources of one specified type

+GET / resources/language/:language

+- endpoint to get all the resources of one specified language

 POST / resources

 -endpoint to post new resources to the database, after authentication